-Here are just 30 of our top family days out for the summer holidays in and around Leicestershire and the East Midlands, including Warwickshire, Northamptonshire, Derbyshire, Staffordshire, Nottinghamshire and more.
+Here are over 30 of our top family days out for the summer holidays in and around Leicestershire and the East Midlands, including Warwickshire, Northamptonshire, Derbyshire, Staffordshire, Nottinghamshire and more.

-The National Forest Adventure Farm is hosting a Dino Summer from 17th July to 1st September, where you can meet dinosaurs, enjoy the Maize Maze, a a Raptor Run and more!
-We love their events and had great fun at their half term Fantasia Farm, so will definitely be heading down to check this out!
+The National Forest Adventure Farm is hosting Farmarama from 16th July to 5th September, including the Maize Maze, a foam party, a princess sing-a-long, pirate show and more!
+We love their events and have always had great fun there, so will definitely be heading down to check this out!

-Words can’t describe how much fun Lily had at the Warwick Castle Zog Activity Trail – such a great day out for all the family.
-The Falconer’s Quest birds of prey show and indoor areas of the castle will also be open for exploring in time for Half Term.
+Words can’t describe how much fun Lily had at the Warwick Castle Zog Activity Trail – such a great day out for all the family, so it’s great to see it back for summer as well as the new Zog Show.
+The Falconer’s Quest birds of prey show is fantastic, the Ward of the Roses love show is back too and there’s even Dragon Slayer events on throughout the summer too.

 3. West Lodge Farm Park

-Those who follow us on social media will know how much we LOVE West Lodge Farm Park and they are a great place to visit in the school holidays.
+Those who follow us on social media will know how much we LOVE West Lodge Farm Park and this award-winning farm is a great place to visit in the school holidays.

 They also have free barrel rides, Lily’s favourite ever outdoor play area, animal petting, den making, pony rides, walking trails and more.
 You can also find their brand new adventure golf too.